-- 2. The following uses shall be prohibited:

 - a.
-Shelter, Homeless
+Shelter, homeless;

 - b.
-Vehicle storage and towing
+Vehicle storage and towing;

 - c.
-Vehicle or trailer sales and rental
+Vehicle or trailer sales and rental;

 - d.
-Taxi stand and taxi dispatching office
+Taxi stand and taxi dispatching office;

 - e.
-Child care institutions of any size
+Child care institutions of any size;

 - f.
-Transitional housing facilities
+Transitional housing facilities;

 - g.
-Ambulance service
+Ambulance service;

 - h.
-Kindergarten
+Kindergarten;

 - i.
-Essential utility facility
+Essential utility facility;

 - j.
-Telecommunication Tower
+Telecommunication tower;

 - k.
-Nail salon

-- I. Liquor store
+Nail salon, but not to exclude nail services ancillary to a beauty shop, estheticians office, or spa and/or massage establishment;

+- I. Liquor store, but not to exclude specialty beer and/or wine sales with the ancillary sale of spirits, which may not exceed 25% of the total floor area devoted to the display and/or storage of all alcoholic beverages;

 - m.
-Funeral Home or mortuary
+Funeral home or mortuary;

 - n.
-Laundromat, self service
+Laundromat, self-service;

 - o.
-Day care facility or center
+Day care facility or center; and

-p.
-Personal Care home, family, group or community
+- p.
+Personal care home, family group or community.

+- q.
+Residential

+- r.
+Laundry or dry cleaning drop off/pick-up that occupies more than 50% of the gross floor area of the ground floor of the building.

+- 3. "Restaurant, drive-in or drive-through," shall require the approval of a Special Land Use Permit by the City Council.

-SO ORDAINED AND EFFECT IVE, this the day of, 2016.
+SO ORDAINED AND EFFECTIVE, this the \\\\ day of \\\\\, 2016.

 Approved by: Approved as to Form and Content

 Denis L. Shortal, Mayor City Attorney

 Attest:

 Sharon Lowery, City Clerk SEAL